 In China at mealtimes, some rituals and customs must be followed and respected.
 As for the rituals at lunchtime within the Wu Wei Si, there are some things that must be taken into account:

-The three weeks I spent in Wu Wei Si were different, even though the routine was always the same.
+The three weeks I spent in Wu Wei Si were very different, even though the routine was always the same.
 Mind you, they were all equally long but also rewarding.
+Undoubtedly, time is perceived differently in the temple of Wu Wei Si.

 The second week, four more foreigners joined us and it went well for me to come back to reality and enjoy a little more company.
 On New Year’s Eve, I went to sleep at 8 p.m. and woke up at 5 a.m. thanks to my friends calling me from Tarragona.
 It was the only special moment of celebration.
-Without a doubt, it was a different New Year’s Eve than the previous ones.
+Without a doubt, it was a very different New Year’s Eve.

 Wherever you go, go with all your heart.